leekarensl/SQL-Case-Studies/Data Mart/README.md

 [Logo](DataMartLogo.png)

-# Case Study 5 - Danny's Diner
+# Case Study 5 - Data Mart
 *This case study is part of the 8 weeks SQL challenge which you can find details [here](https://8weeksqlchallenge.com/)

 ## Introduction